Cultural depictions of cats: Russia

+Although Russia is geographically located in Europe, attitudes toward cats there have always been radically different from those in Central and Western Europe.
+Orthodox Christianity not only did not persecute these animals, but rather had an entirely positive attitude toward them.
 Unlike in Western countries, cats have been considered good luck in Russia for centuries.
 Owning a cat, and especially letting one into a new house before the humans move in, is said to bring good fortune.
-Cats in Orthodox Christianity are the only animals that are allowed to enter the temples.
+Cats in Orthodox Christianity are the only animals that are allowed to enter churches.
 Also, cats were an integral attribute of Russian Orthodox monasteries.
-According to Russian law, a huge fine was imposed for killing a cat, the same as for a horse or ox.
+According to Russian law, a high fine was imposed for killing a cat, the same as for a horse or ox.

+During the Kievan and early Muscovite periods, cats served not only as rodent protectors but also as a symbol of status and wealth.
+Later, during the Imperial period, with the widespread adoption of these animals in cities and villages, they became integral members of families.
+During the Soviet period, with the widespread availability of affordable housing for all, the status of cats became firmly established: it is considered that a true Russian home is unthinkable without a cat.
+It is noteworthy that, unlike Catholic and Protestant ideas, Orthodox doctrine asserts the immortality of animal souls, which is accordingly reflected in the culture and mentality of people.

-Many cats have guarded the Hermitage Museum/Winter Palace continually, since Empress Elizabeth's reign, when she was presented by the city of Kazan in Tatarstan five of their best mousers to control the palace's rodent problem.
-They lived pampered lives and even had special servants until the October Revolution, after which they were cared for by volunteers.
-Now, they are again looked after by employees.
-In modern-day Russia there is a group of cats at the Hermitage in Saint Petersburg.
-They have their own press secretary, with about 74 cats of both genders roaming the museum.
+Many cats have guarded the Hermitage Museum and Winter Palace continually, since Empress Elizabeth's reign, when she was presented by the city of Kazan in Tatarstan five of their best mousers to control the palace's rodent problem.
+They lived pampered lives and even had special servants until the October Revolution, after which they were cared for by specially appointed museum staff.
+Today there is a group of cats at the Hermitage in Saint Petersburg.
+They have their own press secretary, with about 75 neutered cats of both genders roaming the museum.